MattCBowman/Locomotive-fundamentals/README.md

 The idea of a templatized page is that's a view of one instance of a model you specify in the ```templatized``` option of a page.

-Here is how it works : let's say you have the model ```posts```, the one from the previous [Basics](#models_basics) subchapter.
-You need to have the following pages structure :
+Here is how it works: let's say you have the model ```posts```, the one from the previous [Basics](#models_basics) subchapter.
+You need to have the following pages structure:

 ![templatized page archi](images/templatize_archi.png)

-With :
+With:

-- **posts** page :
+- **posts** page:

   The templatized mechanism expects to have "models" under a parent folder which makes more sense for SEO purpose.
 This page can be used for instance to list the products, or could be a redirect page.

-  So for the example, here are the parameters of the page, but there isn't anything specific here :
+  So for the example, here are the parameters of the page, but there isn't anything specific here:

   ![templatized page posts](images/templatize_posts1.png)